At Cornerways Medical Centre we provide a wide range of appointments and appointment times including times outside of normal business hours.

-If you have a CLICNIAL QUERY (e.g. a new symptom, advice on current condition) that you would like support with then please click on the following link to start your consultation: Clinical Request
+If you have a CLICNIAL QUERY (e.g. a new symptom, advice on current condition) that you would like support with then please contact the practice on 0151 902 0020 and speak to a member of our team.

-If you have an ADMINISTRATION QUERY (e.g. request for sick note, following up on referrals) that you would like support with then please click on the following link to start your consultation: Admin Request
+If you have an ADMINISTRATION QUERY (e.g. request for sick note, following up on referrals) that you would like support with then please call the practice on 0151 902 0020 and speak to a member of our team.

 You will firstly need to download the NHS App to a mobile device – you can do this by clicking here.
 A valid form of ID is required to register for the NHS App so please have this to hand.